 Schneider Electric is driven to maximize the value of its resources, considering waste as a resource and ensuring its waste stays within a circular system.
-Beyond avoiding landfill and looking at traditional recycling solutions, Schneider Electric strives to move up the waste hierarchy and find Reduce and Reuse solutions for its resources.
-This inspired the circular innovation initiative in 2019 and continuing into 2020.
-In addition to delivering tremendous environmental benefits and strengthening relationships within the supply chain, the program has delivered over 1M€ in savings across hundreds of projects, including reusing incoming pallets and cardboard for outgoing shipments and creating an internal website for the exchange of industrial and office equipment between sites to avoid scrapping.
+Beyond avoiding This inspired the circular innovation initiative in 2019 and continuing into 2020.
+In addition to delivering tremendous within the supply chain, the program has delivered over 1M€ in savings across hundreds of projects, including treatment of hazardous waste.